March 13, 2026

 Several things can throw off your at-home test results, and it’s important to be aware of them.
 First, your hormone levels aren't static; they naturally fluctuate throughout the day and your menstrual cycle.
 A test taken in the morning might look very different from one taken in the evening.
 This variability means a single result could be confusing or even misleading without proper interpretation.
 Additionally, certain medications and supplements—like birth control, hormone replacement therapy, and even some herbal remedies—can significantly impact your hormone levels and affect your test results.

-Common Myths About Test Accuracy
+Debunking Myths About At-Home Test Accuracy

 One of the biggest myths about at-home tests is that a single "abnormal" result can explain all of your symptoms.
 In reality, your body is a complex system, and one data point rarely gives a complete picture.
 Another common misconception is that these tests can replace a visit to your healthcare provider.
 They are best used as a tool to start a conversation, not to self-diagnose.
 A comprehensive understanding of your health requires a deeper look at your symptoms, history, and lifestyle, which is the cornerstone of functional medicine.
 An at-home test can be a great first step, but it's not the final word.